-- 5.1.5 The area surrounding and within the Conservation Area comprises of traditional urban streets with continuous frontages.
+- 5.1.4 The Conservation Area lies at the heart of the town, itself at the centre of the settlement comprising of large areas of late 19th/early 20th century red brick urban terraces; and postwar and later 20th century suburbs. - 5.1.5 The area surrounding and within the Conservation Area comprises of traditional urban streets with continuous frontages.
 Because of this, and because of its flat topography, there are no views or vistas of note within, into, or out of the area. - 5.1.6 Much of the Conservation Area is managed open space and many of the surrounding buildings are modern, several having been built since the designation of the Conservation Area in 1986.
 Three major old buildings are nationally listed as of historic interest: All Saints Parish Church, The Almshouses, and the Old Meeting Church.
 The Top Shop at Mill Street is locally listed.

-Figure 8: The Nicholas Chamberlaine Almshouses - Listed Grade historic buildings.
+Figure 14: The Nicholas Chamberlaine Almshouses - Listed Grade historic buildings.
 A focal point of the town